 Here is my list of things I need to get done for “spring cleaning” and it’s more like every season cleaning because I like to deep clean at the start of each season.
 These are things I do not do regularly, like every week or every month.
 I can make a list and tips on those types of chores too if you’d like!
 Let me know in the comments if you like cleaning posts.
 I can also do a video if you prefer.

 - kids toys // we go through all toys once a season and donate a few otherwise we’d be overwhelmed with stuff, we try our best to be minimalists.
 Simple is better.

 - closets // same with our closets, I go through them once or twice a year and donate things I haven’t worn in awhile

-- storage room // we have a huge space that we store extra things in which is nice to have but it can get packed full quickly if we’re not careful. we go through this room once a season and donate all things that we don’t need
+- storage room // we have a large space that we store extra stuff in which is nice to have but it can get packed full quickly if we’re not careful. we go through this room once a season and donate all things that we don’t need

 - you can also do a quick steam clean on all closets and door handles while decluttering